worldhealthorganization/covid-casecountapp/src/desc.md

 The numbers reported represent the latest data from each source.

+# Update Frequency

+WHO, John Hopins and Worldometer providing daily data.
+ECDC is providing weekly data (since 17 Decemeber 2020, daily data up to 14 December 2020).

+Handling of weekly data on charts showing data by day: Weekly data will be distributed as evenly as possible over the 7 days of the week.
+On charts showing data by day.

 ## WHO

 - **Source**: Direct database connection to data as reported here: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/